-The major toxicity of foscarnet sodium is renal impairment; therefore, frequent monitoring of serum creatinine, dose adjustment after renal function changes, and adequate hydration is necessary.
-Seizures related to plasma minerals and electrolyte alterations may occur.
-Monitor for changes and use mineral and electrolyte supplementation if necessary.
-Foscarnet sodium should only be used in immunocompromised patients with cytomegalovirus retinitis and mucocutaneous acyclovir-resistant herpes simplex virus infections .
+Renal impairment is the major toxicity of foscarnet.
+Frequent monitoring of serum creatinine, with dose adjustment for changes in renal function, and adequate hydration with administration of foscarnet is imperative.
+Seizures, related to alteration in plasma minerals and electrolytes, have been associated with foscarnet treatment.
+Therefore, patients must be carefully monitored for such changes and their potential sequelae.
+Mineral and electrolyte supplementation may be required.
+Foscarnet is indicated for use only in immunocompromised patients with cytomegalovirus retinitis and mucocutaneous acyclovir-resistant herpes simplex virus infections .

 Commonly used brand name(s)

 In the U.S.

 Available Dosage Forms: